 Where is Deep Cove Brewery?

-The brewery’s address is Unit 170 – 2270 Dollarton Highway in North Vancouver.
-It’s about a kilometre east of the Second Narrows Bridge and a kilometre west of the Maplewood Flats Conservation Area.
+The brewery’s address was Unit 170 – 2270 Dollarton Highway in North Vancouver.
+The place was about a kilometre east of the Second Narrows Bridge and a kilometre west of the Maplewood Flats Conservation Area.

-Note: The brewery isn’t super close to the seaside village of Deep Cove.
-It’s actually about 7 km away.
-Much closer to Deep Cove (but still not right in the village) is the brewery’s sister drinking establishment, The Raven Pub, which is located at 1052 Deep Cove Road.
+Note: The brewery wasn’t super close to the seaside village of Deep Cove.
+It was actually about 7 km away.

 BEER IN PARKS